-This instructable is how I went about creating the pictured T-REX model using my MPCNC CNC Machine and a 3.5 Watt L-Cheapo Laser from Endurance Lasers.
+This instructable is how I went about creating the pictured T-REX model using my MPCNC CNC Machine and a 3.5 Watt L-Cheapo Laser bought from Endurance Lasers originally.
 This really does show what can be done with a Laser Diode instead of having to go for the bulkier CO2 Laser setups.

 Step 1: My Equipment

 - Custom CNC (MPCNC with Ramps 1.4 running Marlin)

 - L-Cheapo 3.5 watt bought from Endurance Lasers

 - LASER PROTECTION EYEWEAR (Yes, this is essential, A Laser will blind you, do not use your laser without the appropriate eyewear)

 The plans I used are available at www.makecnc.com, this is a good resource for

 Hobby CNC users, please note I have no affiliation with this company, I came upon them after a google search.

 The plans come in several formats, for me I used DXF so I could import them into AutoCAD.

 Step 3: Modifying Plans